Michael Caswell Photography

 I have great reviews

 More important than any of these things that I say about myself are the wonderful compliments I get from my couples.
-I've received consistently positive reviews over the years on sites such as The Knot, Yelp, Wedding Wire, and Google, and for the past nine years straight I've been voted The Knot's Best of Weddings award thanks to great reviews from real brides and grooms who have gotten married in the New Orleans area over the years.
+I've received consistently positive reviews over the years on sites such as The Knot, Yelp, Wedding Wire, and Google, and for the past 11 years straight I've been voted The Knot's Best of Weddings award thanks to great reviews from real brides and grooms who have gotten married in the New Orleans area over the years.

 Common themes of these reviews include beautiful photographs, reasonable pricing, how enjoyable and cooperative I am to work with, good communication before and after the wedding day, discreteness and unobtrusiveness when I work, an artistic eye without being pretentious, flexibility, a keen sense of observation, fast turnaround on delivering the edited photographs, and the (good to have) "problem" they have in narrowing their selection of favorite photos down to a suitable number for their album or for printing to display in their home.